-When you work with Mike Bell Accident Injury Law, our attorneys will carefully evaluate your situation to determine which parties are liable for your expenses.
+When you work with Mike Bell Accident & Injury Lawyers, our attorneys will carefully evaluate your situation to determine which parties are liable for your expenses.
 With our help, you can receive as much compensation as possible in your case.

 Table of Contents